Dead Sea: Jordan

 On the Jordanian side, nine international franchises have opened seaside resort hotels near the King Hussein Bin Talal Convention Center, along with resort apartments, on the eastern shore of the Dead Sea.
 The 9 hotels have boosted the Jordanian side's capacity to 2,800 rooms.

-On November 22, 2015, the Dead Sea panorama road was included along with 40 archaeological locations in Jordan, to become live on Google Street View.
+On 22 November 2015, the Dead Sea panorama road was included along with 40 archaeological locations in Jordan, to become live on Google Street View.

-West Bank
+Palestine (West Bank)

 The portion of Dead Sea coast which Palestinians could possibly eventually manage is about 40 km long.
 The World Bank estimates that such Dead Sea tourism industry could generate $290 million of revenues per year and 2,900 jobs.
 However, Palestinians have been unable to obtain construction permits for tourism-related investments on the Dead Sea.
 According to the World Bank, officials in the Palestinian Ministry of Tourism and Antiquities state that the only way to apply for such permits is through the Joint Committees established under the Oslo Agreement, but the relevant committee has not met with any degree of regularity since 2000.

 Chemical industry

 British Mandate period

 In the early part of the 20th century, the Dead Sea began to attract interest from chemists who deduced the sea was a natural deposit of potash (potassium chloride) and bromine.
 A concession was granted by the British Mandatory government to the newly formed Palestine Potash Company in 1929.
 Its founder, Siberian Jewish engineer and pioneer of Lake Baikal exploitation, Moses Novomeysky, had worked for the charter for over ten years having first visited the area in 1911.
 The first plant, on the north shore of the Dead Sea at Kalya, commenced production in 1931 and produced potash by solar evaporation of the brine.
 Employing Arabs and Jews, it was an island of peace in turbulent times.
-The company quickly grew into the largest industrial site in the Middle East, and in 1934 built a second plant on the southwest shore, in the Mount Sodom area, south of the 'Lashon' region of the Dead Sea.
+In 1934 a second plant was built on the southwest shore, in the Mount Sodom area, south of the 'Lashon' region of the Dead Sea.
 Palestine Potash Company supplied half of Britain's potash during World War II.
 Both plants were destroyed by the Jordanians in the 1948 Arab–Israeli War.